mohae/firkin/README.md

-queue
+dq
 =====
-Queue is a queue that supports growth, compaction, and concurrent support.
-The size of the queue can be constrained by setting it's `maxCapacity` to a value > 0.
+Dq is a dynamic queue that supports growth, compaction, and is concurrency safe.
+The size of the queue can be constrained by setting its `maxCapacity` to a value > 0.
 This is set at queue creation time via the `New()` function.

 The queue itself is `[]interface{}`.